Seednode/trivia/README.md

   -c, --colors string            file from which to load color schemes
       --exit-on-error            shut down webserver on error, instead of just printing the error --export                   allow exporting of trivia database
-      --extension string         only process files ending in this extension (default ".trivia") -h, --help                     help for trivia
+      --extension string         only process files ending in this extension (leave empty to match all files) (default ".trivia")
+  -h, --help                     help for trivia
       --html                     allow arbitrary html tags in input -p, --port uint16              port to listen on (default 8080)